varqa-abyaneh/Papers/Paper_1/README.md

 Create a Virtual Environment and install the requirements:
 `pip install -r requirements.txt`

-For graph output you'll need to install a backend, for exmaple on Debian:
+For graph output you'll need to install a backend, for example on Debian:
 `sudo apt-get install python3-tk`

 # Running